ericoporto/ags-manual-wiki/MusicAndSound.md

 Sometimes you might not want the priority of the sound to be fixed in the editor -- you might want to decide it at run-time in the script.
-For this reason the *Play* command has an optional parameter which allows you to explicity specify the priority when you play it, for example:
+For this reason the *Play* command has an optional parameter which allows you to explicitly specify the priority when you play it, for example:

     aExplosion.Play(eAudioPriorityLow);